AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 1. Export proxy-related variables such as `HTTP_PROXY` and `NODE_EXTRA_CA_CERTS`
 2. Use `certutil` to install proxy CA certificate for chromium
-3. Wait for the proxy sidecar container to be ready (or exit on failure)
+3. Wait until the HTTP proxy is ready (or exit on failure).

 Example implementation: